 You may be a candidate if you haven’t had sclerotherapy or surgery in the targeted vein, if an in-house ultrasound at The Vein Clinic has identified a suitable “target vein” for the glue treatment, and if you have demonstrated a clear understanding of this and other options.

 Venaseal (the vein glue used for this treatment and shown in the animation above) is injected and dispensed to close the affected vein, using a tiny catheter entered through the skin and into the diseased area of your vein.
 Blood is routed through other veins your leg.

 The before/after images demonstrate a case study of glue treatment for veins.
 A 59 year-old patient presented with large varicose veins, after 20 years of discomfort and heavy legs toward the end of the day, as well as symptoms of itchy legs.
 As a cabinet maker, he wanted a tailored “walk in walk out” treatment approach.

-The first stage utilised Venaseal glue treatment for veins, and both legs were treated in under 1.5 hours.
+The first stage involved Venaseal glue treatment to the malfunctioning saphenous veins.
 The second stage included sclerotherapy and ultrasound guided phlebectomy.
 This patient received the best of both non-surgical and surgical methods, reducing the need for follow-up treatments.
 A follow-up is scheduled after 3 months to ensure that these excellent results are maintained.

 Why The Vein Clinic